 - GECA Standard 17-2012 for Cleaning Products

-- recognised ‘Environmental Credentials Scheme’ by ACCORD, the Australasian hygiene, cosmetic and speciality products industry association, and
+- recognized ‘Environmental Credentials Scheme’ by ACCORD, the Australasian hygiene, cosmetic and specialty products industry association, and

 - Green Seal Standard GS-34 for Cleaning and Degreasing Agents.